Faculty Awards

 How to Apply

-- Please compile all materials into one PDF file.
-Please include the following:
+Please compile all materials into one PDF file.

-A description of the delivery of the activity, including your assessment of its impact.
+- Your post-activity evaluation of the activity’s impact.
 You might include details about student engagement, student achievement of objectives, student comments or reactions to the activity.
-All data should be de-identified).
+(All data should be de-identified.)

-Any specific, evidence-based teaching principles the activity exemplifies and/or how you applied your own vision to these principles.
-Applicant might describe pedagogical resources they are familiar with or that they consulted in their design (such as literature, collaboration with colleagues, consultations with instructional offices, or endorsements)
+- Reference evidence-based teaching principles the activity exemplifies and how you applied your own vision to these principles.
+You might reference pedagogical resources you are familiar with or that you consulted in your design (such as literature, collaboration with colleagues, consultations with instructional offices, or endorsements)

-If you record video or audio, the recording should ideally be 4-7 minutes in length, but no longer than 10 minutes.
+If you record video or audio, the recording should no longer than 10 minutes.
 Please submit the recording by providing a public link so that it is accessible to the judges.
-Written submissions should not exceed 4 double-spaced pages.
+Written submissions should not exceed 5 double-spaced pages.

 Submit Application or Recommendation here: